 The modern way to get Fat Stone Farm products involves high-speed internet connections, e-commerce transactions, and a few UPS trucks (sorry, we're not open to the public) -- but our place here in Lyme, Connecticut is founded on ancient bedrock, Native American footprints, old farm paths, and lots of heritage stone walls.

 Millenia ago, the geologic forces of the earth left behind a small piece of very old bedrock while the rest travelled far, far away to Africa.
 Fat Stone Farm lies on a corner of this bedrock, older than any other in Connecticut, and a keen traveller will notice this by the shapes of the rocks within the old stone walls.
 They change within a mile of the farm, indicating the underlying change of bedrock.

 More recently, a Native American tribe called the Mohegans traversed our fields.
 Our road (Joshuatown) is named for the chief's son, whose Anglicized name was Joshua.
-Legend goes that he sat upon a nearby cliff, a mile or so from our farm, and surveyed the Connecticut River from there.
+Legend goes that he sat upon a nearby cliff, a mile or so from our farm, and surveyed the Connecticut River and Long Island Sound from there.
 Deep in the undisturbed forest where our maple sap tubes run, we have found relics of their life -- old, stone-lined wells, arrowheads, axe heads.
 The Europeans arrived in the 1600s, and eventually cleared the native forests.
 Our land was most likely sheep and cow pasture, and our ancestor farmers piled the rocks into short walls to keep the animals together.
 They also planted sugar maples.